 So what’s the common theme here?

-Visual feedback, also referred to as usability feedback is one of the key types of feedback used by UX designers.
+Visual feedback, also referred to as usability feedback (or UX feedback) is one of the key types of feedback used by UX designers.
 This type of user feedback serves as a great aid in improving page usability by capturing visual input from users in real-time.
 More specifically, your users can point to specific page elements (including forms, images, buttons or paragraphs) and provide feedback on those page elements.

 Screenshot from Mopinion software